How Much Does a Trip to Italy Cost?

 Italy is a wonderful destination for American travelers who want to get the most out of a trip to Europe.
 It’s also a great place for families — my kids ages 11 and 8 loved it!
 But a lot of people put off such a trip because they’re worried about how much for a trip to Italy.
-I was surprised how affordable it was on our recent trip to Italy and Portugal (see our Italy itinerary).
+I was surprised how affordable it was on our recent trip to Italy and Portugal (see our Italy itinerary for a family).
 Exactly how much does a trip to Italy cost?

 Of course, it depends on where you go, how long you stay, and how many people will be with you.
 Italy is not a budget destination by any means, but it’s not as expensive as many people assume, especially if you’re willing to sacrifice a little luxury to get the most out of your travel budget.
 My tips will help you see how to have a fantastic trip to Italy without breaking the bank.